e4nu/e4nuanalysiscode/README.md

 - **utils** : it provides with utils which can be used for any analysis.
 Some examples are `Fiducial.h`, `KinematicUtils.h` (with event kinematics definitions), and so on.
 - **physics** : it contains the implementation of `EventI`, and the corresponding specializations for data and MC, `CLAS6Event` and `MCEvent`.
 It also contains the `EventHolder` class and it's specializations.
 These are used to load the data from the input root files.
 - **analysis** : this directory contains the main classes used for analysis.
 The structure it's explained in the next section.
-- **apps** : contains the main executable
+- **apps** : contains the main executable, `e4nuanalysis.cxx`
 -  make : it contains some make files needed for compilation

 ---------------